-So, what’s the secret?
+So, what’s her secret?

 Research on cognitive aging is beginning to converge on the idea of superagers.
 The term makes these people sound like superheroes with special powers.
-And maybe they are — neurologists use ”superagers” to describe older adults with memory and attention spans that are so far above average that, in some cases, their brains test on par with healthy twenty somethings.
+And maybe they are — neurologists use ”superagers” to describe older adults with memory and attention spans that are so far above average that, in some cases, their brains test on par with healthy 20-somethings.

 In their 2016 superager study, Lisa Feldman Barrett and colleagues at Massachusetts General Hospital wanted to know how superagers are able to maintain the brain structures that support youthful cognitive function even far into the aging process.